Last updated 31/01/2020

 In 2015 the Government introduced reforms to public sector pensions, meaning most public sector workers were moved into new pension schemes in 2015.
 Most civil servants were moved into the alpha pension scheme.

-In December 2018, the Court of Appeal ruled that the ‘transitional protection’ offered to some members of the judges’ and firefighters’ schemes, as part of the reforms, amounted to unlawful discrimination.
-The details of the ruling are available here:
+In December 2018, the Court of Appeal ruled that the ‘transitional protection’ offered to some members of the judges’ and firefighters’ schemes, as part of the reforms, gave rise to unlawful discrimination.
+The details of the ruling are available on the link below:

 Please be assured that the pension you have earned to date is safe.

 The Government was undertaking valuations of public service pensions including assessing the cost of schemes against the ‘cost cap’, which could have resulted in automatic changes to employee contributions or benefits.

 On 30 January 2019 the Government announced a pause to the cost control part of the valuations of public service pension schemes, following the Court of Appeal’s judgment in McCloud and this remains the case.

 If you wish to review the written ministerial statement it can be found at: